 Sprinkle Termiticides at the base of all your trees

-Earlier, we discouraged you not to using pesticides in your garden to kill termites as you’ll only be able to eradicate them from the surface while most termites are dug deep down into the soil.
+Earlier, we discouraged you from using pesticides in your garden to kill termites as you’ll only be able to eradicate them from the surface while most termites are dug deep down into the soil.

-But sprinkling pesticides to the base of tree beds are helpful to keep your trees safe from termite infestation.
+But sprinkling pesticides to the base of tree beds is helpful to keep your trees safe from termite infestation.

-It is recommended to use a spade to shovel these surface termites in your garden into a wheelbarrow.
+Using a spade to shovel these surface termites in your garden into a wheelbarrow is recommended.
 Sprinkle the pesticides on them.